Engineer-Copilot/.github/profile/README.md

 ## Team: The Minds Behind Engineering Copilot

 Every great platform is the result of a collective vision, dedication, and expertise.
-Meet the dedicated team that has breathed life into **Engineering Copilot**:
+Meet the Co-Founders of **Engineering Copilot**:

 1. **Will Blair**: A Kleiner Perkins Engineer in Residence, Z Fellow, NSERC USRA, and PROMOTE Fellow, Will is a proud graduate of Johns Hopkins and the former founder of Thermobeat, which was successfully acquired.